Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Rutgers Stats and Trends

-- In Rutgers' 10 games this season, it has five wins against the spread.

-- The Scarlet Knights covered the spread in their only game when underdogs by 17 points or more.
+- The Scarlet Knights have been underdogs by 17 points or more once this year and covered the spread.

-- Rutgers has gone over the point total in 33.3% of its opportunities this season (three times in nine games with a set point total).
+- Rutgers' games this season have hit the over on three of nine set point totals (33.3%).

-- In games that Rutgers picks up more than 351.7 yards, the team is 3-1 against the spread and 3-2 overall.
+- Rutgers is 3-1 against the spread and 3-2 overall when the team totals more than 351.7 yards.

-- The Scarlet Knights have 10 giveaways this season, while the Nittany Lions have 17 takeaways .
+- This year the Scarlet Knights have 10 turnovers, seven fewer than the Nittany Lions have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.